TrivadisPF/platys-modern-data-platform/documentation/install.md

 ```
 $ platys --version
-A toolset for provisioning Modern Platforms - v2.0.0
+Trivadis Platform in a Box - v2.0.0
 ```

 ## Uninstallation